Aleadinglight/blog/src/content/posts/supabase_user_profile.md

 );

 -- Enable Row Level Security
-ALTER TABLE profiles ENABLE ROW LEVEL SECURITY;
+ALTER TABLE user_profiles ENABLE ROW LEVEL SECURITY;

 -- Security policies
-CREATE POLICY "Public profiles are viewable by everyone" ON profiles FOR SELECT USING (true);
+CREATE POLICY "Public profiles are viewable by everyone" ON user_profiles FOR SELECT USING (true);

-CREATE POLICY "Users can insert their own profile" ON profiles FOR INSERT WITH CHECK (auth.uid() = id);
+CREATE POLICY "Users can insert their own profile" ON user_profiles FOR INSERT WITH CHECK (auth.uid() = id);

-CREATE POLICY "Users can update own profile" ON profiles FOR UPDATE USING (auth.uid() = id);
+CREATE POLICY "Users can update own profile" ON user_profiles FOR UPDATE USING (auth.uid() = id);

 -- Auto-creation function